 3. Notwithstanding the plans submitted prior to the commencement of development details of the proposed lighting for the development shall be submitted to and approved in writing by the Local Planning Authority and thereafter implemented in accordance with the agreed details unless otherwise agreed in writing.
-Reason: To comply with paragraph 180 of the National planning policy framework as the lighting at waterside developments should be designed to minimise the problems of the property of the statement of the property of the proper the lighting at waterside developments should be designed to minimise the problems of glare, show consideration for bats and unnecessary light pollution should be avoided by ensuring that the level of luminance is appropriate for the location, is sustainable and efficient, and protect the integrity of the waterway infrastructure.
+Reason: To comply with paragraph 180 of the National planning policy framework as the lighting at waterside developments should be designed to minimise the problems of glare, show consideration for bats and unnecessary light pollution should be avoided by ensuring that the level of luminance is appropriate for the location, is sustainable and efficient, and protect the integrity of the waterway infrastructure.

-4.1.3 Environment Agency: [No objection]
+4.1.3 Environment Agency: [Response 1 - Objection]